 The first step in any project is to do research.
 Print or copy photos to use as a reference throughout the design and build process.
 Photos are a great tool to help visualize a finished diorama and stay on track while building it.

 Popular Scene-A-Rama products for constructing an Egyptian project are the Desert Oasis Diorama Kit (SP4112), Ripplin' Water Kit (SP4122) and Scene Setters - Egyptian Culture (SP4441).
-We have loads of helpful how-to videos on our website demonstrating how to build dioramas from start to finish.
-We also recommend purchasing the A+ Projects & Dioramas: The Student's Handbook (SP4171), it contains 34 step-by-step projects and more than 250 modeling tips and techniques.
+There are loads of helpful how-to videos and step-by-step, illustrated downloadable instructions on our website demonstrating how to use the products in various ways to build dioramas from start to finish.
+We also recommend the A+ Projects & Dioramas: The Student's Handbook (SP4171), it contains 34 step-by-step projects and more than 250 modeling tips and techniques.
+It is available for free download.

 Due to an environmental law involving an ingredient in the previous version, we had to revise the formula.
 The current formula of Hob-e-Tac is applied in a different manner.
 Brush on adhesive and let dry until clear and tacky.
 Dry time varies due to environmental conditions (approx. 20-45 mins.).
 When clear, press landscape material firmly into adhesive.